mabruzzo/pairwise/plugin/README.md

 requires a clang-compiler.
 These are used for totally distinct versions
 - LLVM-7 is used in the codegeneration process
-- the clang-compiler is used to generate bindings (via bindgen) for the CPU functions for launching kernels, managing memeory, etc
+- the clang-compiler is used to generate bindings (via bindgen) for the CPU functions for launching kernels, managing memory, etc